jarrarhaider1214/docs/pages/user-guide/components/scaling/scaling.md

    ![10](imgs/10.jpg)

 ### **User Managed - New Cluster**

-Whenever a new node gets launched by autoscaling, CP will fetch its details and show it in Application.
-It will also clean up the details of terminated node from the Application UI.

 Node scaling can be defined for all Node Pools in the cluster other than the Master Pool (First Node Pool).